radioegor146/native-obfuscator/README.md

                             Android)
       --plain-lib-name=<libraryName>
-                          Plain library name for LoaderPlain -V, --version           Print version information and exit -w, --white-list=<whiteListFile>
+                          Plain library name for LoaderPlain -V, --version           Print version information and exit.
+  -w, --white-list=<whiteListFile>
                           File with a list of whitelist classes/methods for transpilation